May 21, 2025

 4. For transfer students with less than 60 hours of general education transfer credit, advisors will work with students to determine if there is a need, because of skill deficits, to take courses that are focused on any of the seven general education learning outcomes as part of general education before the student enters the major.

-3. Students who transfer less than 30 SH are required to complete a Liberal Learning Seminar (LLS) sometime during their first year at WSSU unless they transfer into a distance learning program.
+c.
+Students who transfer less than 30 SH are required to complete First Year Experience (FYE) sometime during their first year at WSSU unless they transfer into a distance learning program.

 Admission Requirements for an Additional Baccalaureate Degree